DylanLRPollock/Monkey-Head-Project/README.md

 Running the installer on macOS executes `setup/macOS/install.sh`.
 This script ensures Homebrew is available, installs Git, Python 3, Docker, and sets up the project's Python virtual environment automatically.
+During setup it also initializes git submodules, displays the license agreement, and preloads bundled data.

 ### Windows 10 & 11 Installation